 Ava Patel • Student

 I’m usually wary of hype, but Foundations of Graphics & Compute - Volume 2: Rendering (Hardback) earns it.
-The wgsl chapters are concrete enough to test.
+The simulation chapters are concrete enough to test.

 Leo Sato • Automation